 A wholefood plant-based diet is about thinking consciously, environmentally and ethically about the food we eat, where it comes from and how it’s produced.
-Ultimately, what we put in our bodies, influences not only our inner health, such as our thoughts, emotions and personal vibration, but also the outer world, as in environmental pollution, food and resource waste, worker exploitation, animal welfare and the general drift away from nature.
+Ultimately, what we put in our bodies, influences not only our inner health, such as our thoughts, emotions and personal vibration, but also the outer world, as in environmental pollution, food and resource waste, worker exploitation, animal welfare and the general drift away from natural practices.

-Studies are starting to prove what many have known for decades, even hundreds or thousands of years (back to ancient Greece and India), that a wholefood plant-based diet is the most natural for our body-mind-spirit.
+Studies are starting to prove what many have known for decades, even hundreds or thousands of years (back to ancient Greece and India), that a wholefood plant-based diet is the most natural for our body-mind-soul.
 Confirmed benefits range from prevention of heart disease, cancer and obesity, to conservation of water and freeing up of land for sustainable natural farming practices.

 The whole idea behind a wholefood plant-based approach to life is that the food we eat is right for our body.
 When our diet is natural and consists of minimally processed food, adheres to proper food combination principles, and takes into consideration healthy pH values, then what we ingest ultimately heals and strengthens our body.